12 Best Tableland and Cairns attractions

 #7 Emerald Creek Falls

-Next stop on our agenda was Emerald Creek Falls.
-The falls are located 15 km south-east from Mareeba.
+The next stop on our agenda was Emerald Creek Falls.
+The falls are located 15 km southeast of Mareeba.
 The road leading to the falls is a dirt road not suitable for caravans.
 It ended at the car park and from there it was a 2 km walk.

 #8 Danbulla National Park 4WD driving

 Emerald Creek Falls was our last planned stop on our trip.
 Later on our intention was to do some 4WD driving through Danbulla National Park and State Forest.
 This way we could enjoy the wild rainforest for longer while finding a nice shortcut using our HEMA navigator.
 By doing that we could save 20 km in comparison if we drove on the highway.

 So, when we left Emerald Creek Falls we first went on Henry Hannam Drive road and soon turned left to Tinaroo Creek Road which led us deep into the rainforest.
 The road soon converted to a more challenging track that was called Kauri Creek Road.